shaadclt/NumberPlate-Detection-Extraction/README.md

 # Number Plate Detection and Extraction using YOLOv5 and EasyOCR

-This project demonstrates how to perform number plate detection and extraction using YOLOv5 for object detection and EasyOCR for optical character recognition.
+This project demonstrates how to perform number plate detection and extraction using YOLOv5 for object detection and Pytesseract for optical character recognition.

 ## Overview

 The goal of this project is to develop a system that can detect and extract number plates from images.
 The system utilizes the YOLOv5 object detection algorithm to locate the number plates in an image.
-Once the number plates are detected, EasyOCR is used to extract the text from the number plates.
+Once the number plates are detected, Pytesseract is used to extract the text from the number plates.

 ## Installation